typettitt/pettitt-portfolio-mevn/README.md

 ## About the Project
 This project utilizes the MEVN stack(MongoDB, Express, Vue.js, Node.js) to display my professional experience thus far in my career.
+I will also be utilizing BootstrapVue components and icons to aid with styling.

+Link: (PENDING)

 ## Project setup
 ```